 How We Do Copywork In Our Homeschool

-When I prepare copywork for our kids, I print out the sample, 3 hole punch it, and put it in a notebook.
-Separately, I give them a spiral lined notebook with their name and the subject “copywork” on the front.
-This notebook should be enough to keep all their copywork for the school year.
+When I prepare pages of copywork for our kids, I print out the sample copywork sheets, 3-hole punch it, and put it in a copywork notebook.
+Separately, I give them a spiral-lined notebook with their name and the subject “copywork” on the front.
+These copywork notebooks should be sufficient to keep all their copywork for the school year.

 Each new day, they write the date in the margin and write their copywork section beside it, either a sentence or paragraph, according to their age and ability.